How to set up the company for better communication with teammates and clients.

-Communication with the outside world can be hard – people leave companies without notifying you of their replacement, emails get automatically pushed into the spam folder or perhaps your kid is deleting your messages for fun.
-What happens when people in your company take an unexpected sick day, lose focus or are on holiday.
-Perhaps they lose their phone or quit unexpectedly and you can’t access their work emails?
+Communication with the outside world can be tricky – people leave companies without notifying you of their replacement, emails get automatically pushed into the spam folder, or perhaps your kid is deleting your messages for fun.
+What happens when people in your company take an unexpected sick day, lose focus, or are on holiday?
+Perhaps they lose their phone or quit unexpectedly, and you can’t access their work emails?

-10 ways to minimise the chance of information getting lost.
+10 ways to minimize the chance of information getting lost.

-Operate using descriptive email addresses, like email@example.com, sales@, marketing@, developers@ or have someone reading info@ every hour who then forwards these emails to the right person.
+- Operate using descriptive email addresses, like email@example.com, sales@, marketing@, and developers@, or have someone reading info@ every hour who then forwards these emails to the right person.

-Don’t keep “completed” emails – archive or delete them immediately to get them out of your sight.
+- Don’t keep “completed” emails – archive or delete them immediately to get them out of sight.

-If you use Gmail, use Filter to put emails into different folders and also “yellow star” the important ones.
+- If you use Gmail, use Filter to put emails into different folders and “yellow star” the important ones.

-Snooze emails for later if they are deemed to be less important.
+- Snooze emails for later if they are deemed to be less critical.